Cart Abandonment Emails: Using Psychological Principles To Influence Customers’ Decisions

 Now that you have asked, let’s take a look at the three most common reasons for shopping cart abandonment:

 Lack of trust

 Trust is probably the most scarce and valuable resource online, yet it’s the most important one.

-No one is willing to provide their credit card info on a website that doesn’t indicate trustworthiness or have any trust seals.
+No one is willing to provide their credit card info on a site that doesn’t indicate trustworthiness or have any trust seals.

-Fortunately, there are tons of things you can do to allay customers’ concerns in the checkout page:
+Fortunately, there are tons of things you can do to allay customers’ concerns on the checkout page: